Numerical Study of the Chiral Separation Effect in Two-Color QCD at Finite Density: Conclusions

 \section{Conclusions}

-To summarize, we have found that in a gauge theory with dynamical fermions the Chiral Separation Effect is close to the free fermion results in all regions of the phase diagram, including the high-temperature quark-gluon plasma phase, the low-temperature phase with spontaneously broken chiral symmetry and the diquark condensation phase.
-This conclusion agrees with the results of a previous study \cite{Buividovich:16:6} in quenched $SU(3)$ lattice gauge theory with exactly chiral valence quarks (thus formally at zero pion mass).
-The CSE only appears to be suppressed in one corner of the phase diagram, namely at low temperatures and low densities, where chiral symmetry is spontaneously broken and the chemical potential is roughly below the half of the pion mass.
+To summarize, we have found that in a gauge theory with dynamical quarks the Chiral Separation Effect is very close to the free quark result in the high-temperature quark-gluon plasma regime, and is gradually suppressed towards lower temperatures and densities in the low-temperature hadron resonance-gas regime with broken chiral symmetry at $T \lesssim T_c$ and $\mu \lesssim m_{\pi}/2$.
 Exactly this regime of $SU(2)$ gauge theory is similar to the low-temperature, low-density phase of real finite-density QCD, thus our findings should be also relevant for real QCD at least qualitatively.

+Note that our conclusions on the CSE suppression do not contradict the results of a previous study \cite{Buividovich:16:6} in quenched $SU(3)$ lattice gauge theory, where exactly chiral valence quarks were used, thus the pion mass was formally zero and the region with $\mu \lesssim m_{\pi}/2$ was absent.

-The suppression of the CSE at low densities and temperatures can be approximately described if one assumes that the CSE current is proportional to the charge density rather than to the chemical potential, as in equation (\ref{AvdoshkinCSE}).
+The suppression of the CSE at low densities and temperatures can be approximately described if one assumes that the CSE current is proportional to the charge density rather than chemical potential, as in equation (\ref{AvdoshkinCSE}).
 While the formula (\ref{AvdoshkinCSE}) was derived in \cite{Avdoshkin:1712.01256} for the axial non-singlet current, we see that at the qualitative level it also applies to the axial singlet current, which has a different status within the chiral effective theory.

-Contributions of disconnected fermionic diagrams to the Chiral Separation Effect appear to be consistent with zero within our statistical errors.
+Contributions from disconnected fermionic diagrams to the Chiral Separation Effect appear to be consistent with zero within our statistical errors.
 The latter are relatively large at low temperatures and densities.
 For this reason we cannot rule out that the disconnected contribution might become important when the connected one is strongly suppressed.
 This scenario would certainly be interesting from a theoretical viewpoint.
-However, as the sum of both contributions still appears to be small as compared to the free massless fermion result, it is probably not very relevant for the experimental detection of anomalous transport phenomena.
+However, as the sum of both contributions still appears to be small when compared to the free massless fermion result, it is probably not very relevant for the experimental detection of anomalous transport phenomena.

 One potential source of systematic errors in our study is the multiplicative renormalization of the axial current.
 However, comparison of the data obtained with Domain Wall and Wilson-Dirac fermions, as well as previous lattice studies of axial current renormalization, suggest that the renormalization effects are small.